WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!

+  Kunal Kushwaha's youtube channel is a great place for beginners to started with github and open source.